sage-code/eve/manual/databases.md

 **Note:**

+* A cursor generate a record type: described in select clause;
-* One single table can be updated with a cursor
+* One single table can be updated with a cursor: first_table;
-* Updatability table has a "+" sign suffix
-* A cursor is also a record type

 ### Cursor methods